chinamike65/hugo-tuolesi/content/book2/book2en.md

 Live for a hundred kalpas

-In order to carry forward the Dharma, I pray that the three masters and disciples of Tsongkhapa will live on the throne of lions that I offer for hundreds of kalpas.
+In order to carry forward the Dharma, I pray that the Master and two  disciples of Tsongkhapa will live on the throne of lions that I offer for hundreds of kalpas.

 You should know the kind of throne carried by the eight lions.
 The eight lions represent the eight freedoms.
 There is a lotus on the throne.
 The lotus represents renunciation.
 In the middle of the lotus is a sun disc.
 There is a moon disc on the sun plate, and the moon disc represents the compassion, bodhicitta and convenient method of the three masters and disciples of Tsongkhapa.